ktnegron/Fixed-Effects-Model-STATA/README.md

 # Fixed-Effects-Model

-Fixed effects model to identify the municipality-level response from variations along the treatment between the pre-treatment period (2014) and the post-treatment one (2018) --> To estimate the impact of the migrant inflow from Venezuela into Colombian border provinces on crime outcomes.
+To estimate the impact of the migrant inflow from Venezuela into Colombian border provinces on crime outcomes, we first use a fixed effects model and identify the municipality-level response from variations along the treatment between the pre-treatment period (2014) and the post-treatment one (2018).

+Despite we show that migration settlement patterns were only explained by time invariant characteristics, we allow for the fact that migration may still be correlated with some omitted variables, e.g. socioeconomic and geographic characteristics, and that municipalities that differ on those dimensions may follow different trends.
 We control for several socioeconomic time-variant effects (income, education, total population, urban population, total / migrant population density and political ideology of the party in power), and use a fixed effects model to address the issue of time-invariant effects.
 The following panel regression on all municipalities is estimated:
 ### ln(Ymt) = β0 + β1ln(Tmt) + γln(Xmt) + δm + φt + mt